stronnag/msp_set_rx/README.md

 ### Arm / Disarm test

-The application can also test arm / disarm, with the `-a` option (where the iNav versions supporting stick arming) (or `-A n` for switch arming).
+The application can also test arm / disarm, with the `-a` option (where the inav versions supporting stick arming) (or `-A n` for switch arming).
 In this mode, the application:

 * Sets a quiescent state for 30 seconds
 * Arms using the configured  (stick or switch) command
 * Maintains min-throttle (1000uS) for two minutes
 * Disarms (stick or switch command)

-The vehicle must be in a state that will allow arming: [iNav wiki article](https://github.com/iNavFlight/inav/wiki/%22Something%22-is-disabled----Reasons).
+The vehicle must be in a state that will allow arming: [inav wiki article](https://github.com/iNavFlight/inav/wiki/%22Something%22-is-disabled----Reasons).

 Summary of output (`##` indicates a comment, repeated lines removed).